agsb/f2u/README.md

 This is a evolution from what I learning with u2forth, ATMEGA8 gcc assembler and forth interpreters from eforth, avr-forth, gforth, flashforth, etc

+For now:

+  The inner interpreter is done and is almost effcient.
+  The primitive words are done, as like eforth set.

+  Now I'm at easten egg of forth:
+    have sources of words as : word ~~~ ; and need a forth done to compile or have sources of words compiled with a forth and need use same engine

 # Introduction